CENTENNIAL GENERATING CO. SET TO INVEST $10 MILLION FOR ITS SYSTEMS IN EAST AFRICA

 CNBC AFRICA INTERVIEW WITH CENTENNIAL'S FOUNDER AND MANAGING DIRECTOR

 CNBC Africa's George Ndirangu interviews Centennial's Founder and Managing Director, David John Frenkil: At no upfront cost, Centennial offers affordable, reliable and non-polluting power systems for customers.
 Centennial's projects integrate solar photovoltaic technology with battery storage systems.
 Instead of selling the equipment to customers, Centennial sells the power that is generated from the equipment.

 MERGER MARKET ARTICLE ON SOLAR IN A TRUMP PRESIDENCY

-A former Infrastructure Finance Attorney with Chadbourne & Parke, said any infrastructure bill under Trump’s administration would likely include solar power.
+A former Infrastructure Finance Attorney with Chadbourne & Parke, Frenkil said, any infrastructure bill under Trump’s administration would likely include solar power.
 That is due to the Republican president’s private enterprise-friendly motives, focus on creating new jobs, while solar has proven to be a job creator without the vocational training required of many shale industry and other fossil fuel jobs.